php-fig/fig-standards/proposed/clock-meta.md

 ### 3.2 Non-Goals

-* This PSR does not provide a recommendation on how and when to use the concepts described in this document, so it is not a coding standard.
+* This PSR does not provide a recommendation on how and when to use the concepts described in this document, so it is not a coding standard;
 * This PSR does not provide a recommendation on how to handle timezones when retrieving the current time.
 This is left up to the implementation.